pypa/pip/docs/html/development/getting-started.rst

     For all tests to pass consider:

     - Installing Python from `Python.org`_ or compile from source
-    - Or, using `pyenv`_ to assust for source compilation
+    - Or, using `pyenv`_ to assist with source compilation

 Running pip's entire test suite requires supported version control tools (subversion, bazaar, git, and mercurial) to be installed.
 If you are missing